 With greater visibility and more real-time production information, you can better track information, like warnings, on your assets.
 You can also link PPE requirements for an asset in the tracking system, depending on the system and solution you use.
-By linking a physical asset with information, notification can be automated.
-Employees having instant access to critical information via a notification before a violation or dangerous situation occurs.
+By linking a physical asset with information, notifications can be automated.
+Employees have instant access to critical information via a notification before a violation or dangerous situation occurs.

 - Better tracking and control of hazardous materials.

 In the past, a piece of chalk or a simple tag might be the only method a manufacturer had for tracking hazardous materials.
 This could lead to mistakes, or missing materials when a chalk line was accidentally rubbed off or a tag was lost.
 Today, you can use tags and labels designed for the material, eliminating problems like a lost tag or smudged chalk.
-Fewer mistakes means better control of hazardous materials and lower risk for employees.
+Fewer mistakes mean better control of hazardous materials and lower risk for employees.

 - Link assets to employee training.

 Proper training is vital to a safe work environment, especially for manufacturers and metals manufacturers, but training can only be effective if employees utilize it.
 With modern asset tracking solutions, you can link certain materials – physical assets – to the required training protocol, so that an employee will know what materials and equipment they can use.
 The label or asset tracking system can include information on required training.
-This provides an additional level of administrative control, so no employee will be left to work equipment they haven’t been trained on.
+This provides an additional level of administrative control, so no employee will be left to work on equipment they haven’t been trained on.